dotnet/csharpstandard/standard/foreword.md

 # Foreword

-This specification replaces ECMA-334:2006.
-Changes from the previous edition include the following:
+This specification replaces ECMA-334:2017.
+Changes from the previous edition include the addition of the following:

-- Addition of
-  - `default` and `hidden` options on the `#line` preprocessing directive
-  - Fixed-size buffers in `unsafe` code
-  - Automatically implemented properties
+- Automatically implemented property initializers
-  - Implicitly typed local variables and arrays
-  - Object and collection initializers
+- `await` in catch and finally blocks
-  - Anonymous types
-  - Lambda expressions
-  - Expression trees
+- Exception filters
-  - Improved type inference
+- Expression-bodied function members
-  - Extension methods
+- Extension Add methods in collection initializers
-  - Query expressions
-  - Optional parameters
-  - Named arguments
-  - Generic variance
-  - Dynamic binding
-  - Asynchronous functions
-  - Caller-info attributes
+- Improved overload resolution
-- Removal of
+- Initialization of an accessible indexer
-  - concept of a null type
+- Initialization of associative collections using indexers
+- Interpolated strings
-- Integration of
+- `nameof` operator
-  - nullable value types
-  - generic types and functions
+- Null-conditional access operators `?.` and `?[]`
+- Read-only auto-properties
+- Relaxed rules for auto-properties
-  - iterators
+- `using static`

+All grammar is now expressed using ANTLR notation.